griphiam/markphilpot_com/content/2015/review_gakkou_gurashi.md

     ┳┻| ⊂ﾉ
     ┻┳|

-## Summary
+## Prologue

 I understand the difficulties in generating a synopsis for a show like this.
-I'm assuming [Mahou Shoujo Madoka★Magica]() had the same issue: how to let people know not to completely judge the show based on the promotion material.
+I'm assuming [Mahou Shoujo Madoka★Magica](https://hummingbird.me/anime/mahou-shoujo-madoka-magica) had the same issue: how to let people know not to completely judge the show based on the promotional material.
 However, that being said I have a bone to pick.

 Here's the synopsis from ANN: